 - 1 teaspoon vanilla

-- Using a stand-up mixer or electric hand-held, beat the butter well until light in color and fluffy.
-Add the sugar and again beat well for at least 5 minutes.
-I use a stand up mixer and beat the mixture 10-15 minutes.
-I don’t like a “grainy” cake.
+- Using a stand-up mixer or electric hand-held, beat the butter well until light in color and fluffy, scraping down the sides of the bowl as needed.

 - One at a time add the eggs and beat only until the yellow disappears.